 Local animal control officers can also offer resources on pet food shelters.

 The Maine State Society for the Protection of Animals (MSSPA) can provide temporary assistance for Maine horses and their owners, including feed, farrier or dental services or veterinary care.
 Visit MSSPA’s website for more information on their grant-funded feed and care bank for those in need.

 Use crowdsource fundraising to ask your friends and family members for support to cover your veterinary bills.
 Platforms like GiveForward, YouCaring and GoFundMe let you create personal fundraising pages for your pet’s medical care.
 Most charge a small fee (often a percentage of funds raised).

 State Animal Welfare Program

 If you are concerned about the health or welfare of an owned animal in your community, contact the Animal Welfare Program in Augusta at (207) 287-3846 or toll-free 1-877-269-9200.
-You can also e-mail them.
+You can also e-mail them or visit their website.
 Complaints received via email must contain the reporting party’s name and phone number, the name of the animal owner (if known), a physical address, a description of the animals and the type of complaint.
 You may also wish to contact your local police department’s animal control officer.